 Virginia Beach Travel By Road

 Sometimes a road trip is the best option for your family.
-Especially if you’re bringing stuff to set up for a week holiday on the beach!
+Especially if you’re bringing stuff to set up for a weeklong holiday on the beach!
 Load up dad’s favorite Podcasts on his phone, and gas up the car.
-Make sure to have plenty of food and ice cold water for the family before you hit the open road.
+Make sure to have plenty of food and ice-cold water for the family before you hit the open road.
 Keeping the kids entertained can be a challenge.
 So be sure to have a Road Trip Search & Find Adventure card so they can check off the items as you ease on down the road.
 For more tips on smooth travel, check out The Great Expectations of Summer Vacation.

 Looking for a place to stay?
 Look no further than All the Rooms, which offers several options for hotel and rental home rentals to make your visit especially comfortable.